ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/client-api/operations/what-are-operations.js.markdown

 * All server-maintenance operations implement the `IServerOperation` interface.
   The operation is executed within the __server scope__.
-  Use [ForNode](../../client-api/operations/how-to/switch-operations-to-a-different-node) to operate on a specific node other than the default defined in the client configuration.
+  Use [forNode](../../client-api/operations/how-to/switch-operations-to-a-different-node) to operate on a specific node other than the default defined in the client configuration.

 * These operations include server management and configuration operations.
   See all available operations [below](../../client-api/operations/what-are-operations#server-list).

 * To execute a server-maintenance operation request,
-  use the `Send` method on the `Maintenance.Server` property in the DocumentStore.
+  use the `send` method on the `maintenance.server` property in the DocumentStore.

 __Example__:

-{CODE-TABS}
-{CODE-TAB:csharp:Sync server_ex@ClientApi\Operations\WhatAreOperations.cs /}
-{CODE-TAB:csharp:Async server_ex_async@ClientApi\Operations\WhatAreOperations.cs /}
+{CODE:nodejs server_ex@client-api\operations\whatAreOperations.js /}
-{CODE-TABS/}

 {NOTE/}